 We headed a couple of doors down to Victors, formally a Weatherspoons.
 This bar is still very much has sport at the heart of it.
 Serving up traditional, hearty dishes, it embodies a truly Northern Experience.

 With meat being a huge focus of the menu you’ll find dishes including a mixed grill, served packed full of meat.
-Served with the most delicious home-cooked style chips.
+Served with the most delicious home-cooked style chips or simply go for some crunchy homemade pasta.

 Pizzas are served with proper (thin) bases and loaded with stringy cheese and toppings.
 Ideal for sharing whilst watching the match.